 HIAS offers integrated and stand-alone psychosocial activities that are tailored to each community and to individual refugees to help them establish new lives built on dignity and self-sufficiency.
 Our programming is consistent with the Inter-Agency Standing Committee Guidelines on Mental Health and Psychosocial Support in Emergency Settings.
 Areas of focus include:

 - Capacity-building of community leaders and members to provide basic psychosocial support and to refer refugees in need of more advanced care.

-- Training to for partner organizations and national institutions on key MHPSS topics, including the IASC Guidelines, Psychological First Aid, SGBV response, and counselling skills.
+- Training for partner organizations and national institutions on key MHPSS topics, including the IASC Guidelines, Psychological First Aid, SGBV response, and counseling skills.

-- Individual and group counselling for children, adolescents, and adults experiencing emotional distress.
-Interventions are culturallly and faith-sensitive.
+- Individual and group counseling for children, adolescents, and adults experiencing emotional distress.
+Interventions are culturally and faith-sensitive.